top of page

 since memory is a tricky thing.

-Here is what we know.
+Here's what we know.

-One of us does not masturbate.
+One of us doesn't masturbate.

 And one of us is having breakfast.